Thekkady

 Elephant Ride

-The sight of herd of wild elephants in the forest while on a jungle safari is an unforgettable experience, indeed.
+The sight of a herd of wild elephants in the forest while on a jungle safari is an unforgettable experience, indeed.
 But how about meeting and riding on one?
-Especially on one that is docile, domesticated, friendly and extremely handsome!
+Especially on one that is docile, domesticated, friendly, and extremely handsome!
 Ever spared a thought?
-There are several places in Thekkady that offers elephant rides for the benefit of the tourists.
+There are several places in Thekkady that offers elephant rides for the benefit of tourists.
 Make sure you experience one in the cool and pleasant climate of Thekkady.

 Kathakali